Salvation in Christianity: Protestantism

-In Protestantism, grace is the result of God's initiative without any regard whatsoever to the one initiating the works, and no one can merit the grace of God by performing rituals, good works, asceticism, or meditation.
-Broadly speaking, Protestants hold to the five solae of the Reformation, which declare that salvation is attained by grace alone in Christ alone through faith alone for the Glory of God alone as told in Scripture alone.
-Most Protestants believe that salvation is achieved through God's grace alone, and once salvation is secured in the person, good works will be a result of this, allowing good works to often operate as a signifier for salvation.
-Some Protestants, such as Lutherans and the Reformed, understand this to mean that God saves solely by grace, and that works follow as a necessary consequence of saving grace.
-Others, such as Methodists (and other Arminians), believe that salvation is by faith alone, but that salvation can be forfeited if it is not accompanied by continued faith, and the works that naturally follow from it.
-A minority rigidly believe that salvation is accomplished by faith alone without any reference to works whatsoever, including the works that may follow salvation (see Free Grace theology).
+In Protestantism, justifying grace is the result of God's initiative without any regard whatsoever to the one initiating the works, and no one can merit the justifying grace of God by performing rituals, good works, asceticism, or meditation.
+Broadly speaking, Protestants hold to the five solae of the Reformation, which declare that justification is attained by grace alone in Christ alone through faith alone for the Glory of God alone as told in Scripture alone.
+Magisterial Protestants, such as Lutherans, Anglicans and the Reformed, believe that justification is achieved through God's grace alone, and once justification is secured in the person, good works will be a result of this, allowing good works to often operate as a signifier for salvation (cf. sanctification).
+Some Protestants, such as Lutherans, Anglicans, and the Reformed, understand this to mean that God justifies solely by grace, and that works follow as a necessary consequence of justifying grace.
+Lutheranism holds that salvation can be forfeited with a loss of faith or through mortal sin, in contrast to the Reformed tradition that teaches that believers will persevere.
+Others, such as Methodists (and other Arminians), believe that justification is by faith alone, but that salvation can be forfeited if it is not accompanied by continued faith, obedience, and the works that naturally follow from it.
+Anabaptist theology holds to a "faith that works" as being salvific.
+Those who adhere to Free Grace theology, including certain Independent Baptists, firmly believe that salvation is accomplished by faith alone without any reference to works whatsoever, including the works that may follow salvation.

 Lutheranism

 Lutherans believe that Christ, through His death and resurrection, has obtained justification and atonement for all sinners.
 Lutheran churches believe that this is the central message in the Bible upon which the very existence of the churches depends.
 In Lutheranism, it is a message relevant to people of all races and social levels, of all times and places, for "the result of one trespass was condemnation for all men" (Romans 5:18).
 All need forgiveness of sins before God, and Scripture proclaims that all have been justified, for "the result of one act of righteousness was justification that brings life for all men" (Romans 5:18).

-Lutheranism teaches that individuals receive this free gift of forgiveness and salvation not on the basis of their own works, but only through faith (Sola fide):
+Lutheranism teaches that individuals receive this free gift of forgiveness and justification not on the basis of their own works, but only through faith (Sola fide):

 Saving faith is the knowledge of, acceptance of, and trust in the promise of the Gospel.
 Even faith itself is seen as a gift of God, created in the hearts of Christians by the work of the Holy Spirit through the Word and Baptism.
 Faith is seen as an instrument that receives the gift of salvation, not something that causes salvation.
-Thus, Lutherans reject the "decision theology" which is common among modern evangelicals.
+Thus, Lutherans reject the "decision theology" which is common among modern evangelicals, such as Baptists and Methodists.